ipitio/closure/README.md

 sudo mkdir -m 0755 -p /etc/apt/keyrings/
 wget -qO- https://ipitio.github.io/closure/gpg.key | gpg --dearmor | sudo tee /etc/apt/keyrings/closure.gpg > /dev/null
 sudo chmod 644 /etc/apt/keyrings/closure.gpg
-echo "deb [signed-by=/etc/apt/keyrings/closure.gpg] https://ipitio.github.io/closure master main" | sudo tee /etc/apt/sources.list.d/closure.list
+echo "deb [signed-by=/etc/apt/keyrings/closure.gpg] https://ipitio.github.io/closure master main" | sudo tee /etc/apt/sources.list.d/closure.list &>/dev/null
 sudo chmod 644 /etc/apt/sources.list.d/closure.list
 sudo apt-get update
 sudo DEBIAN_FRONTEND=noninteractive apt-get install --no-install-recommends -qq closure
 ```

-2. Edit the files above (in `/opt/closure` if you installed the package).
-If you didn't install the package, change the path in `rc.local` and move it to `/etc`.
-Ensure the target is connected to the internet and reboot.
+...Or copy this repo to `/opt/closure` on the target.
+Then verify the path inside `rc.local`, make it executable, and move it to `/etc`.
+The package will be installed after the next step.

+2. Edit the files above and reboot.
+This boot, as well as those after upgrading, may take a while as everything is set up, but the subsequent ones will be much faster.
 3. On a Hub or HaaS, add a Spoke or SaaH peer by running `add.sh` (as described below).
-Then, for a SaaH, add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP, and run `sudo kickstart.sh`.
+Then, for a SaaH, add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP, and run `sudo bash restart.sh`.
 This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.
 Follow a similar process for a Spoke, if needed.

 Set a Hub or HaaS up first, so you can generate the necessary peer configuration for a Spoke or SaaH, then drop it in the Spoke's or SaaH's `wireguard/config/wg_confs` directory before their reboot.

 > [!NOTE]
-> Any arguments passed to `kickstart.sh` are passed to `init.sh` and `start.sh`, and `init.sh` can add or edit wifi networks -- useful on a Raspberry Pi Zero (2) W!
-See the top of `init.sh` for the arguments it takes.
+> Any arguments passed to `kickstart.sh` are passed to `start.sh`, which can add or edit wifi networks -- useful on a Raspberry Pi Zero (2) W!
+See the top of `start.sh` for the arguments it takes.

 > [!IMPORTANT]
 > Remember to forward a port to your Hub or HaaS, which listens on 51820 by default.
 Use 443 on your router to bypass some basic firewall filters.